One Term Abroad

 IUJ’s MBA Program has established reciprocal exchange partnerships with about 40 respected institutions in Asia & Oceania, Europe, and North America.
 It is worthwhile for students to experience other programs which are designed to attain similar educational goals, but in a different way and in a different environment.
 Each partner institution offers one to three exchange slots per year.
 Placement is done on a competitive basis.
 Students go on exchange in either the Fall or Winter term of their second year.

-Students of the 1 Year MBA program and the Master of E-Business Management program may be able to participate in the exchange program in the Fall term after completion of their one-year program in August.
+Students of the 1 Year MBA program may be able to participate in the exchange program in the Fall term after completion of their one-year program in August.
 However, priority is given to 2-Year MBA students in the placement process.

 All participating students are required to pay all exchange-related expenses (airfare, accommodation, food, etc.) other than tuition of the host institution.
 Tuition for the term during which students study abroad must be paid to IUJ, not to the host institution.